-You always come to these sorts of films filled with slight trepidation.
-On one hand the intellectual screams at you that you must not enjoy this kind of horror.
-Only dullards subscribe to such campy schlock where there is more female flesh on view than blood and the plot is derivative from a thousand other such outings in the past.
-On the flip side there is an amateur child within that recalls those outings as a horror novice with such unalloyed fondness you yearn to be dazzled by such mindless romps again.
+You always come to these films filled with slight trepidation.
+On one hand the intellectual within screams that you must not enjoy this particular sub-genre.
+Because only dullards subscribe to campy schlock where there is more flesh on display than blood and the plot is derivative of a thousand such other outings.
+On the flip side, there is an inner-child that recalls those outings with such unalloyed fondness you yearn to be dazzled by the mindless spectacle again.

-I remember my sheer joy on my first screening of Scream many full-moons ago: my eyes glistened with happiness.
-There was a re-awakening in the offering – horror was now slightly reinvented and we had a shining future ahead of more films like it to follow.
-And follow they did: I know what You did last Summer, Urban Legend, Valentine, Final Destination and The Faculty.
-It kick-started mindless sequels and reinventions of past maniacs that strode across the celluloid sea.
+During my first screening of Scream many full-moons ago, I recall nothing but unadulterated joy.
+A re-awakening was in the offing – horror was in the process of a reinvention and we had a shining future ahead with more its ilk to follow.
+And follow they did: I Know What You Did Last Summer, Urban Legend, Valentine, Final Destination and The Faculty.
+It kick-started mindless sequels and reinventions of past maniacs.
 Did I garner enjoyment from these horror/thrillers even though there was now a trite formula and almost identical looking posters?

-And that’s where Sorority Row fits in as well.
-The cast is young, American, and utterly beguiling with their beauty.
+And this is where Sorority Row fits in.
+The cast is young, American, and utterly beguiling.
 The stage is Theta Pie – a Sorority House where Jessica, Claire, Ellie, and Megan are celebrating upcoming graduation.
-They have a motto and are sworn to trust, secrecy and solidarity.
-It opens up with a huge party: everyone drinking from the quintessential American Pie red cups that seems to be the only type of drinking cup in a thousand collage films.
-After discovering one of the girl’s brothers has cheated, they devise a revenge scheme in the form of a prank entailing that one of them pretends to be dead.
-Not everyone is in on the joke, however, and when the prank goes horribly wrong the audience is treated to some grisly moments and surreal tension There are quite a few similarities to I Know What You Did Last summer here.
+They have a motto and are sworn to trust, in secrecy and solidarity.
+It opens up with a huge party: everyone drinking from the quintessential American Pie red cups that seem to be the only type of cup in a thousand college films.
+After discovering one of the girl’s brothers has cheated, they devise a revenge scheme in the form of a prank entailing feigning death.
+Not everyone is in on the joke, however, and when the prank goes horribly wrong the audience is treated to some grisly moments and surreal tension.
+Similarities abound with I Know What You Did Last Summer.

-In the aftermath of their friends death the remaining girls keep their motto by swearing to never speak of it.
-Of course, such a plan is doomed to fail and the outcome warrants a trapezoidal odyssey of carnage as someone has taken to enact their own revenge by picking them off one by one.
+In the aftermath of their friends death the remaining girl's keep their motto by swearing to never speak of it again.
+Of course, such a plan is doomed to failure - and the outcome warrants a trapezoidal odyssey of carnage as someone has taken to enacting revenge by picking them off one by one.

-Apparently the girls in this film are reality television stars making the leap onto the big screen.
-Their previous forays into the camera are not apparent as we are treated to witty dialogue and even grow to like their individual characters over the course of the film.
-As a collective audience we know what is coming but visibly jump out of the seat on more than one occasion.
-The body count and dispatching – although not overly huge – is lent some pretty creative drive as we see our over-sexed alcohol guzzling young adults terminated in new and interesting ways.
-The guessing game of who’s responsible comes into play … and is handled deftly and with intelligence.
+Apparently, the actors in this film are reality television stars making the leap onto the big screen.
+Though their previous forays are not apparent as the audience is treated to some witty dialogue and even grow to enjoy their arcs.
+The body count and dispatching – though not overly huge – is lent some creative drive as our over-sexed and alcohol guzzling young adults are terminated in new and interesting ways.
+The guessing game of who’s responsible comes into play … and is handled with intelligence.

-Will Sorority Row be a mind-numbing and altering experience worthy of repeat viewings?
+Will Sorority Row be a mind-numbing experience worthy of repeat viewings?
 No. Will it become a cult-classic?
 Probably not.
-But I do recommend taking your favourite thrills partner and enjoy it for what it is … as a film that pretends to be nothing but good entertainment.
+But I do recommend taking your favourite thrills partner to enjoy a film that pretends to be nothing but good entertainment.